The Disney Gallery: The Gallery

-DLI moved out in the mid-1980s when they outgrew their headquarters.
-The space was left with an uncertain future.
+DLI moved out of the suite in the mid-1980s when they outgrew the space, and it was left with an uncertain future.
 At the same time, Imagineer Tony Baxter was put on a project to improve guest traffic around the Pirates of the Caribbean attraction.
-The queue for Pirates would get so long at times that it would block the walkway into New Orleans Square and Bear Country.
+The queue for Pirates would get so long at times that it would swell out to the Rivers of America and block the walkway into New Orleans Square and Bear Country (now known as Bayou Country).

-Baxter finally decided on the current configuration, with the queue going underneath a themed footbridge, thereby freeing the walkway.
-He then set his sights on Walt's old Royal Suite, just above the queue.
+Baxter designed a themed footbridge to keep traffic flowing with the Pirates queue going underneath.
+He then set his sights on the old Royal Suite, just above the queue.
 Baxter designed a pair of ornamental staircases that would hug the footbridge and create a unique frame for the building exterior.
-Baxter had thought that a beautiful place like Walt's suite was going to waste not being seen by park guests.
+Baxter had thought that a beautiful place like Walt Disney's suite was going to waste not being seen by park guests.

-Baxter asked recently elected Walt Disney Company President and COO Frank Wells what the plans were for the upstairs area.
+Baxter asked recently elected Walt Disney Company president and COO Frank Wells what the plans were for the Royal Suite space.
 Wells said that Club 33 was vying for the space in order to add more membership slots.
-Baxter came to Wells with an idea for an art gallery open to park guests.
+Baxter then countered with an idea for an art gallery open to park guests.
 The Imagineers had always wanted a place to display their artwork for the theme parks, which went largely unseen by the public.
-The Disney Gallery was born.

-The gallery is unique in all of Disneyland because it is the only location in the entire park that is listed as both an attraction and a merchandise location on the park's map.
-The cast members who work the location are from the Disneyland Merchandise division, but are specially trained to run the gallery as a museum.
-Cast Members are encouraged to give guests free tours of the gallery, informing visitors of the facility's rich history and the current exhibition.
+The Disney Gallery opened on July 11, 1987, and featured an exhibit called "The Art of Disneyland 1955–1987."
+The Gallery was unique in all of Disneyland because it was the only location that was listed as both an attraction and a merchandise location on the park's map.
+The Cast Members who worked the location were from the park's Merchandise division, but were specially trained to run the Gallery as a museum.
+Cast Members were also encouraged to give guests free tours of the Gallery during slower periods—informing guests of the facility's history as well as the current exhibition.

-The Gallery's New Orleans Square location closed its doors on August 7, 2007.
-The space was turned into the Disneyland Dream Suite.
-Imagineers converted the space into a two-bedroom, two-bath guest suite, using the original 1960s designs created by designer Dorothea Redmond and set decorator Emile Kuri in consultation with Walt Disney.
-Walt Disney Imagineering Art Director Kim Irvine says that the suite would "be filled with things that might have inspired Walt as he dreamed of Disneyland."
-Each of the bedrooms feature a special nighttime lighting effect, activated at the push of a button.
+The Disney Gallery in New Orleans Square closed on August 7, 2007.
+The space was turned into the Disneyland Dream Suite—a two-bedroom, two-bath guest suite.
+During the "Year of a Million Dreams," guests were chosen at random to spend the night in the Dream Suite.
+Imagineers used the original 1960s Royal Suite designs and concepts created by Dorothea Redmond and set decorator Emile Kuri as inspiration.
+Walt Disney Imagineering art director Kim Irvine said that the suite would "be filled with things that might have inspired Walt as he dreamed of Disneyland."

-Current location
+The Dream Suite closed in 2014, and was converted into an additional dining space for Club 33 members, operating under the name 21 Royal.
+In 2017, 21 Royal was opened up to the public as a fine dining experience priced at $15,000 for a maximum of 12 guests.